-Yes, there is a difference between coffee and coffee, and not just in terms of quality: there is even a difference between a good coffee and a good coffee.
-We know and feel which coffee do we like, but defining the flavors and aromas, the acidity and body of the given coffee is a harder task.
-In order to get to this level, we need a lot of patience and practicing.
-And of course a lot of attention.
+Yes, there is a difference between coffee and coffee, and not just in terms of quality; there is even a difference between a good coffee and a bad coffee.
+We know and feel which coffee we like, but defining the flavours and aromas, acidity, and body of the given coffee is a harder task.
+In order to get to this level, we need a lot of patience and practice.
+And, of course, a lot of attention.

 Coffee tasting is similar to wine tasting: at first, it does not go with a swing.
 After the first sip, hardly anyone can determine whether the wine comes from Burgundy or New Zealand.
 This is also true in the case of coffee.
 We need the experience to recognize the character of a certain coffee type.

-The coffee tasting begins with the fragrances, give yourself time to enjoy the aromas.
+The coffee tasting begins with the fragrances; give yourself time to enjoy the aromas.
 We should also investigate the appearance and the crema layer on top of the coffee.
-Notice the color of the coffee, which can be gold, brown or bronze and the opacity as well.
-The texture of the crema -or how much it sticks to the wall of the cup- can tell a lot.
-The crema is actually closing the aromas into coffee, so after we examined it, we move it away from the surface of the coffee with a small spoon or tasting spoon.
+Notice the colour of the coffee, which can be gold, brown, or bronze, and the opacity as well.
+The texture of the crema—or how much it sticks to the wall of the cup—can tell a lot.
+The crema is actually closing the aromas into the coffee, so after we examine it, we move it away from the surface of the coffee with a small spoon or tasting spoon.